zzctmac/smart-selection-artifact/INSTALL.md

 ```shell
 docker-compose up -d
 ```
 This command deletes the existing result folders' content and runs four Docker services (with respect to four research questions), which is configured in [docker-compose.yml](./docker-compose.yml).
-Since the original data is huge, this process needs much time (nearly three hours and a half for a MacBook Pro with Core i7  Quad-core and 16 GB memory).
+Since the original data is huge, this process needs much time (nearly five hours for a MacBook Pro with Core i7  Quad-core and 16 GB memory).
 Hence, the above command uses `-d` to let it run in the background.

 You can use `docker-compose logs` to view these services' logs and use `docker-compose ps` to check their states (`Up` means working and `Exit` means done).